 Procrastination, a pervasive and pathological delay – or putting things off intentionally and habitually – can be a barrier to living life as we would like to live it.
 In Hamlet’s case, it has been described as his ‘fatal flaw’ – the defect in his personality that leads to chaos and tragedy.

-As Samuel Taylor Coleridge said: "No brilliant intellect can be considered valuable if one withdraws from action.”
+As (arch procrastinator) Samuel Taylor Coleridge admitted: “No brilliant intellect can be considered valuable if one withdraws from action.”

 A failure of self-regulation

 Studies show that a fifth of adults, and half of the student population, perceive themselves to be severe and chronic procrastinators – a practice that is mired in both self-awareness and self-deception.